 Within Agricultural Finance, Farmer Mac considers a Farm & Ranch loan's original loan-to-value ratio as one of many factors in evaluating loss severity.
 Loan-to-value ratios depend on the market value of a property, as determined in accordance with Farmer Mac's collateral valuation standards.
-As of December 31, 2023 and 2022, the average unpaid principal balances for Farm & Ranch loans outstanding and to which Farmer Mac has direct credit exposure was \$804,000 and \$806,000, respectively.
+As of December 31, 2024 and 2023, the average unpaid principal balances for Farm & Ranch loans outstanding and to which Farmer Mac has direct credit exposure was \$817,000 and \$804,000, respectively.
 Farmer Mac calculates the "original loan-to-value" ratio of a loan by dividing the original loan principal balance by the original appraised property value.
 This calculation does not reflect any amortization of the original loan balance or any adjustment to the original appraised value to provide a current market value.
 The original loan-to-value ratio of any cross-collateralized loans is calculated on a combined basis rather than on a loan-by-loan basis.
-The weighted-average original loan-to-value ratio for Farm & Ranch mortgage loans purchased during 2023 was 51%, compared to 50% for loans purchased during 2022.
-The weighted-average original loan-to-value ratio for Farm & Ranch mortgage loans and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs was 52% and 51% as of December 31, 2023 and

-2022, respectively.
-The weighted-average original loan-to-value ratio for all 90-day delinquencies was 56% and 46% as of December 31, 2023 and 2022, respectively.
+The weighted-average original loan-to-value ratio for Farm & Ranch mortgage loans purchased during 2024 was 49%, compared to 51% for loans purchased during 2023.
+The weighted-average original loan-to-value ratio for Farm & Ranch mortgage loans and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs was 52% as of both December 31, 2024 and 2023.
+The weighted-average original loan-to-value ratio for all 90-day delinquencies was 53% and 56% as of December 31, 2024 and 2023, respectively.

-The weighted-average current loan-to-value ratio (the loan to-value ratio based on original appraised value and current outstanding loan amount adjusted to reflect amortization) for Agricultural Finance mortgage loans and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs was 47% and 46% as of December 31, 2023 and 2022, respectively.
+The weighted-average current loan-to-value ratio (the loan to-value ratio based on original appraised value and current outstanding loan amount adjusted to reflect amortization) for Agricultural Finance mortgage loans and loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs was 46% and 47% as of December 31, 2024 and 2023, respectively.